What is Business Intelligence (BI)?

 Importance of Business Intelligence

-Utilising business intelligence enables business decision-makers to make more informed, and therefore, hopefully, better, decisions about operating and managing their business.
-It can be used to assess products or services, pricing and product positioning, advertising and marketing programs, different potential markets, inventory and supply chains, and production processes, to name a few things.
+Business intelligence (BI) enables decision-makers to make more informed and effective business decisions.
+It can be applied to assess products or services, pricing, marketing campaigns, potential markets, inventory and supply chains, and production processes.

 History of Business Intelligence